jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 .. figure:: ../overview/typical_search_space_progress.png
-    :width: 500 px
+    :width: 333 px
     :align: center

     Typical distribution of populations over the course of evolution.
-This example is of a one dimensional problem where the values of the chromosomes in the population is a value on the x-axis and the fitness values are on the y-axis.
+This example is of a one dimensional problem with the search space defined by the curve.
+All possible values for the problem are along the x-axis and the corresponding fitness values are along the y-axis.
+Candidate solutions within the population are represented as points on the curve.

 * The fitness of the population will improves over time